 - Stay in touch with family, neighbors, and friends.
 For resources to help you stay fit and feel socially connected, visit our Live Well @ Home page.

-orders to prevent the spread of COVID-19 in San Diego County.
+issued orders to prevent the spread of COVID-19 in San Diego

-These orders are to remain in effect until further notice to protect
+County.
+These orders are to remain in effect until further

-public health and slow the rate of transmission of COVID-19.
+notice to protect public health and slow the rate of transmission of

-There is currently no vaccine available to protect against COVID-19.
+In these early days of vaccine distribution and limited availability, physical distancing and wearing masks are still important.
 The best way to prevent getting sick is to avoid being exposed to the virus.
 Here are a few proactive steps everyone can take to protect themselves and others:

 - Stay home as much as possible, especially if you are at high risk for health complications if exposed.

 - If you do go out, practice social distancing